shubhexists/stakenet-simulator/README.md

 ```

 ## Additional Information
-We have intentionally converted `priority_fee_merkle_root_upload_authority` all DNE to Unset for calculation purposes.
+- We have intentionally converted `priority_fee_merkle_root_upload_authority` all DNE to Unset for calculation purposes.
 Should be removed when the issue is solved.
+- To factor in manual SOL deposits and withdraws, we are equally distributing the net of that epoch to all the validators, irrespective of their stake.